 Standard Rate for Emails

 Emails vary in price depending on length and content.
-However, I usually charge a set rate of $35 per email when ordering a batch of 5 or more.
-I rarely work on one-off emails and prefer to work on ongoing campaigns.
+However, I usually charge a set rate of $35 / £25 per email when ordering a batch of 5 or more.
+I rarely write one-off emails, however, and I prefer to work on ongoing campaigns.

 Latest from the Blog

-I work for a wide range of clients, but they can typically be broken down into two distinct groups: ecommerce stores and ecommerce agencies.
+I work for a wide range of clients, but they can typically be broken down into two distinct groups: ecommerce stores and SMEs.